junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Tribal HUD-VASH Act of 2017”.
+This Act may be cited as the “Tribal HUD–VASH Act of 2017”.

 ## § 2.
 Rental assistance for homeless or at-risk Indian veterans